 Drawing on the Centre’s initial focus on MTPs, mega infrastructure projects (or as is often the case, programmes of projects) are deemed large-scale complex investments typically involving multiple stakeholders that possess certain generic features that distinguish them from other scales of infrastructure development.
 While acknowledging that such projects are not determined alone by their construction cost, the Centre has adopted a minimum US$ 1 billion price-tag (at 1990 prices) as an indicative bottom-line feature.
 This position is reflective of the Centre’s original research on MTPS that frequently found such mega projects possessed a high political profile and were perceived as critical agents of change at local, regional, national and/or trans-national scales of development, particularly in urban and metropolitan areas.

-The Centre was set-up with funding from the Volvo Research & Education Foundations (VREF) in 2005 and has since focused especially on the challenges of megaprojects and associated urban and regional development investments with a view to systematically examining how ‘fit for purpose’ they are in face of challenges of the 21st century.
-The overriding mission of the Centre is to help establish generically what determines the ‘success’ of such projects, especially in terms of how resilient they are in addressing the complexities, uncertainties, risks and opportunities of decision-making they encounter both within projects and external to them in the environments that provide their decision-making contexts.
+The OMEGA Centre was set-up with funding from the Volvo Research & Education Foundations (VREF) in 2005 to study decision-making in the planning, appraisal and delivery of MTPs with a view to systematically examining how ‘fit for purpose’ such investments are in the face of challenges of the 21st century.
+This agenda has now been extended to include mega infrastructure investments across all sectors.
+As in the case of the study of MTPs, the overriding mission of the Centre remains to help establish generically what determines the ‘success’ (or otherwise) of such investments, especially in terms of how resilient they are in addressing the decision-making complexities, uncertainties, risks and opportunities they encounter both within the boundaries of the projects themselves and in the environments external to the project that provide their decision-making contexts.